benspaghetti/benspaghetti.github.io/_posts/2023-02-24-creamsoda.md

 categories: stuff
 ---

 The Cream Soda is perhaps among the most bizarre and perplexing human inventions.
-I have only tasted that green-and-yellow canned one by Schweppes but I would suspect my experiences collide with drinkers of other brands and variations too.
+I have only tasted that green-and-yellow canned one by Schweppes but I would suspect my experiences coincide with drinkers of other brands and variations too.

 Cream is smooth, soda pops.
 They are like bouba and kiki, oil and water.
 I might read more on the invention of cream soda later but, for now, bear with me on what mistaken impression I fully flesh out below.